 Scenario planning helps your marketing organization stay agile, because it is the most effective form of risk management.
 If you’ve done it right, you’re ready to roll with whatever changes crop up.
 There is no situation where your marketing team or company wouldn’t benefit from having an array of levers to pull that create business impact.
 It’s the smartest way to plan and budget your valuable marketing spend.

 In times of crisis, scenario planning takes on renewed importance.
 Planning in the wake of an economic disaster can feel pointless.
 But it is the only way to reduce the rampant uncertainty to a manageable set of plausible ways forward.
-In March when COVID-19 suddenly shut down all in-person events, that was 23.4% of program spend that needed to be reallocated.
-Marketing organizations that weren’t scenario planning and didn’t have budget visibility were paralysed by indecision.
+When COVID-19 suddenly shut down all in-person events, that was 23.4% of program spend that needed to be reallocated.
+Marketing organizations that weren’t scenario planning and didn’t have budget visibility were paralyzed by indecision.

 Don’t make that mistake.
 Start scenario planning now.